cue-lang/cue/doc/ref/impl.md

 Alternatively: use Haskell's approach:

-a :: MyStruct // define a to be MyStruct any other features are allowed but
+#a: MyStruct // define a to be MyStruct any other features are allowed but
              // discarded from the model.
 Unused features are an error.

 Let's first try to see if we can get away with static usage analysis.
 A variant would be to define appropriate features unconditionally, but enforce